« Previous Page

 throat, and the space behind the eardrum (middle ear).
 This may relieve

-Decongestants can be taken by mouth as a pill or liquid (oral) or
+Decongestants can be taken by mouth (oral) or

 medicine that contains pseudoephedrine is kept behind the pharmacist's counter